pasqal-io/horqrux/docs/vqe.md

 # Variational quantum eigensolver

-We will demonstrate how to perform a Variational quantum eigensolver (VQE)[^1] task on a molecular example.
+We will demonstrate how to perform a Variational quantum eigensolver (VQE)[^1] task on a molecular example using Horqrux.
 VQE boils down to finding a quantum state (a ground state) $| \psi(\theta) \rangle$ minimizing the energy wrt a hamiltonian of interest denoted $H$ :
 $$\langle \psi(\theta) | H | \psi(\theta) \rangle$$